programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Open the command line on your local computer and change directories to your iiif-libvips directory.
 Run the following command: `vips dzsave YOUR-IMAGE-NAME --layout iiif3 YOUR-PREFERRED-FILENAME.zip`. `vips` is the libvips command.
 The `dzsave` argument specifies the desired format for the image as a Deep Zoom file.
 The `--layout iiif3` argument specifies the arrangement of the tile files in the folder that make up the composite image, which will be IIIF v3-compliant.
 The `zip` extension specifies that the files should all be packaged together into one neat, compressed file package for easy access.

 Wait for the [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) file to appear in the iiif-libvips directory.
 When you open the ZIP file, you will find folders containing the various tile files that make up the IIIF image and an `info.json` file for each image.
-Each of the individual image folders thus makes up a Level-0 compliant IIIF image.
+Each of the individual image folders make up a Level-0 compliant IIIF image.

 Before continuing, be sure to open the ZIP file for each image so you can access the contents.